 Where you can find NCASS approved gas engineers

 To avoid hiring bogus engineers like these, just ask NCASS first.
-To find the list of NCASS gas engineers, log in at www.ncass.org.uk/members-only/ and select ‘find a gas engineer’.
+To find the list of NCASS gas engineers, visit our members-only gas engineer page.
 Once there you can search for an engineer by area – just remember to make sure that they’re qualified to work on the specific pieces of equipment that you need serviced.

 Have you had work done by an unqualified engineer?